john-hewitt/ts-mauve-experiments/README.md

 In these and the test experiments, you'll probably want to parallelize these across e.g., slurm jobs instead of running them serially.

+You can then make the MAUVE scores by running `local_scripts/webtext/eta_mauve_metrics_kmeans.sh`.

+Once the MAUVE scores are written, run `report.py` to get a breakdown.
 ```
 model_name=gpt2 # Choose between {gpt2,gpt2-medium,gpt2-large,gpt2-xl}